PM-Notes/Prince2/README.md

 - Monitoring & Reporting
   - Review stage status
   - Report Highlights
-- Issues (revewing and triggering new WP's if appropriate)
+- Issues (reviewing and triggering new WP's if appropriate)
   - Capture and examine issues and risks
   - Escalate issues and risks
-  - Take corrective actions (any action taken to maintain the project schedule, e.g modifyig an existing WP or creating a new one)
+  - Take corrective actions (any action taken to maintain the project schedule, e.g modifying an existing WP or creating a new one)

-> Issues that can be managed infomrally should be noted in the Daily Log, otherwise they should be entered into the Issue register and analysed further.
+> Issues that can be managed informally should be noted in the Daily Log, otherwise they should be entered into the Issue register and analysed further.

 > Risks go into the Risk Register, if the issue or risk cannot be resolved within tolerance, escalate to the Project Board via an Exception Report using the "Escalate issues and risks" CS activity.